technicallynotdeaf/SA_Hansard_downloader_fromAPI/README.md

-The beginnings of a Mechanize scraper to read Hansard dates
+The beginnings of a scraper to read Hansard dates

 Scraper is built using Poltergeist / Capybara due to heavy AJAX insertion of content that doesn't appear when scraped with Mechanize